Art-Cedrick/BSIT-2102---Final-Project---Tracklist/README.md

 A python program to create a tracklist with the following program:

-* Creat a new playlist
+* Creat a new tracklist
-* Add a song at the beginning of the playlist
+* Add a song at the beginning of the tracklist
-* Add a song at the end of the playlist
+* Add a song at the end of the tracklist
 * Play the next song
 * Play the previous song
-* Remove a song from the playlist
+* Remove a song from the tracklist
-* Display the playlist
+* Display the tracklist
-* Shuffle the playlist
+* Shuffle the tracklist
-* Quit